Things to See & Do This Summer – Part 2!

 One of the worlds most magnificent cathedrals, York Minster has been described as ‘a masterpiece in stained glass and stone’.
 Visitors can take a historic 2000 year journey through interactive underground chambers hidden beneath the cathedral

 At just 1,049 feet high, Roseberry Topping may not be the biggest hill you’ll ever see, but it will certainly be one of the most distinctive.
 Its shape, caused by the combination of a geological fault and a mining collapse in 1912 has made the hill the most beloved landmark in the Tees Valley area.
-With its half-cone summit and jagged cliff, some say it reminds them of the Matterhorn in Switzerland.
+Some say it reminds them of the Matterhorn in Switzerland with its half-cone summit and jagged cliff.

 The theatre first opened it’s doors on Monday 2nd September 1907.
 To this day it attracts the biggest names in the theatre world and is a sought after venue for national touring.
 It remains rooted in the local community and supports amateur arts groups to present their work and to achieve the highest possible production values.